jsutixvdatascyj5/notes/README.md

 - Today's programming wisdom is to be a lifelong learner and to always stay up-to-date with the latest technologies and programming languages.
 This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
 By staying current, you can better understand the industry trends and develop the skills needed to succeed in your career.

 Another important aspect of programming wise is problem-solving skills.
 When faced with a challenging problem, take a step back, break it down into smaller components, use logic and creativity to come up with solutions, then implement and test your ideas.
 Practice makes perfect, so keep practicing and refining your problem solving skills to become a better programmer.

+# 2023-11-25
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools to remain competitive in the job market.
+Here are some tips to help you grow as a programmer:

+1. Continuously learn new programming skills and languages: Staying current with new technology and coding languages is essential for success as an IT professional.
+2. Practice makes perfect: Coding is a skill that improves with practice.
+Dedicate time each day to practice coding and problem-solving.
+3. Collaborate with others: Programming is often a team effort.
+Work with other developers to share knowledge, solve problems, and learn from each other'S experiences.
+This can lead to a more efficient and effective work environment.